 Smaller retailers may also offer refurbished items, but these often come with less protection should something be amiss.
 If you choose to purchase a refurbished item outside of a major store, then make sure that the terms of sale are laid out in writing before you pay, and that there is a warranty or return process.

 Depending on where you purchase the item from, there will be different definitions of used. eBay defines it as “[an] item [which] may have some signs of cosmetic wear, but is fully operational and functions as intended.”
 By that definition, the item should work as expected but could be scratched or have a damaged screen.

-Outside of a regulated site like eBay or Amazon, the term “used” can take on any number of meanings.
-While a site like Craigslist can help you get a great deal, there is no regulation of how items are described and any sale is between you and the seller only, making complaints difficult to manage.
+Outside of a regulated site like eBay or Amazon, the term can take on any number of meanings.
+While sites like Craigslist are a great way to buy and sell used stuff online, there is no regulation of how items are described.
+Any sale is between you and the seller only, making complaints challenging to manage.

-Some people are happy to take the risk with buying a used device, especially since they offer far heavier discounts than pre-owned or refurbished devices.
+Some people are happy to accept the risks of buying a used device, especially since they offer far more substantial discounts than pre-owned or refurbished devices.
 However, if you don’t want the hassle of attempting to fix a broken item, or being out of pocket, then you may want to pass over used items.

-In this sense it’s similar to “vintage” being applied to clothing.
+In this sense, it’s similar to the vintage label being applied to clothing.
 Another term you tend to see intermingled with pre-owned is pre-loved.
-The implication of those terms is that they are in generally good condition even though they’ve been used.
-There would be nothing explicitly wrong with them outside some minor cosmetic damage.
+Those terms imply that they are in generally good condition even though they’ve been used.
+You would expect there to be nothing explicitly wrong with them outside some minor cosmetic damage.